 Application Process and General Guidelines

-- Complete the grant application by the April 12 deadline.
+- Complete the grant application by the May 5 deadline.
 Incomplete proposals or proposals that do not adhere to the guidelines will not be considered.
+Applicants are encouraged to consult the proposal rubric: 2022-23 ETS Grant Rubric.pdf

 - Proposals should be written for the non-specialist.